 - We strongly recommend you bring only essential items with you to the Museum.
 Our coat check is closed.
 Bulky coats, bags larger than 30x40 inches (76x102 centimetres), briefcases, backpacks, umbrellas, selfie sticks, and tripods are not allowed in the galleries.
 Strollers and soft, front-facing baby carriers are permitted.

 - Pay in advance for parking.
 The safest and best way to pay for parking is to reserve your ticket online.
-If you don’t purchase your parking voucher online, you will have to buy it at the main-floor Ticket Desk inside the museum using a cashless payment method (debit or credit card only).
+Alternatively, you can pay when you arrive using the machines in the parking lots.
+Click here to reserve your parking ticket online.

 - Bring your own face mask.
 Face masks are required for all visitors age 2 and up and for all members of staff.